 Network Visualizations from My Lab

-I am currently supervising five Ph.D students in the Department of Sociology, and one in EECS: Zack Almquist, Sean Fitzhugh, Ben Gibson, Emma Smith, Emma Spiro, and Xuhong Zhang.
-Ph.D students I have graduated (yes, it does eventually happen!) so far include Christin Hilgeman, Miruna Petrescu-Prahova, Ryan Acton, Chris Marcum, and Lorien Jasny.
+I am currently supervising four Ph.D students in the Department of Sociology, one in EECS, one in Computer Science, and one in ChaMP: Sean Fitzhugh, Ben Gibson, Emma Smith, Xuhong Zhang, Yue Yu, Eric Casavant, and Francis Lee.
+Ph.D students I have graduated (yes, it does eventually happen!) so far include Christin Hilgeman, Miruna Petrescu-Prahova, Ryan Acton, Chris Marcum, Lorien Jasny, Zack Almquist, and Emma Spiro.

-Other doctoral students with whom I have worked fairly extensively include Minas Gjoka (Networked Systems Program), Gabriel Lawson and Fabio Leite (of the Institute for Mathematical Behavioral Sciences), Christine Bevc (Department of Sociology, University of Colorado), Nicole Beckage (Cognitive Sciences), Ragupathyraj Valluvan (EECS), and Rupa Jose (Psychology and Social Behavior), as well as Remy Cross, Ben Lind, Kimberly Marx, Nicole Pierski, and Leah Reich (Department of Sociology).
+Other doctoral students with whom I have worked fairly extensively include Minas Gjoka (Networked Systems Program), Gabriel Lawson and Fabio Leite (of the Institute for Mathematical Behavioral Sciences), Christine Bevc (Department of Sociology, University of Colorado), Nicole Beckage (Cognitive Sciences), Ragupathyraj Valluvan (EECS), and Rupa Jose (Psychology and Social Behavior), as well as Remy Cross, Ben Lind, Kimberly Marx, Nicole Pierski, Leah Reich, and Nolan Phillips (Department of Sociology).
 Look for great deeds from all of these fine researchers in the years to come....